-I wanted to be thorough in my exam, so I took an additional periapical radiograph of tooth #14.
-This x-ray showed no obvious periapical pathology, but allowed me to see that there was more than one problem.
-After running through my diagnostic tests, I was able to diagnose tooth #18 with Symptomatic Irreversible Pulpitis and Symptomatic Apical Periodontitis.
-Tooth #18 had lingering pain to cold and was tender to percussion.
+I always want to perform the most thorough exams possible, so I took another periapical radiograph of tooth #14.
+Even though this x-ray didn’t show any obvious periapical pathology, it let me see that there was more than one problem.
+After completing my diagnostic tests, I diagnosed tooth #18 with Symptomatic Irreversible Pulpitis and Symptomatic Apical Periodontitis.
+Tooth #18 was still sensitive to cold and tender to percussion.

-My job is saving teeth when possible, so now that I had diagnoses, I needed to evaluate whether the teeth could be restored.
-In order to know, in this patient’s case, I was going to have to remove the crowns, excavate the teeth, and then reassess the teeth for restorability and possibly even crown lengthening.
+Since I’ve made it my mission to save as many teeth as possible, I knew I needed to evaluate whether this patient’s teeth could be restored.
+This was going to require removing the crowns, excavating the teeth, and finally reassessing the teeth for restorability and potential crown lengthening.

 One Diagnosis Doesn’t Have One Solution

-- She could extract the teeth (and do nothing else).
+- Extract the teeth and do nothing else

-- She could extract the teeth and replace the teeth with implants or bridges.
+- Extract the teeth and replace them with implants or bridges

-- She could try to save the teeth and do the root canals with some buildups.
+- Try to save the teeth by doing the root canals with some buildups

-- She could try to save the teeth and do the root canals with crowns and possible crown lengthening.
+- Try to save the teeth by doing the root canals with crowns and possible crown lengthening

-- We could excavate and see what’s left, and then make a decision.
+- Excavate and see what’s left, and then make a decision

-Throughout the process, I was open and honest with her.
-I told her my concerns about whether or not she could keep the area clean to prevent this from happening again.
-I also told her what it would take—in terms of cost and recovery—for each option.
+Throughout this process, I was open and honest with the patient.
+I told her my concerns about whether or not she could keep the area clean enough to prevent further problems, and I was upfront about what each option would take in terms of both cost and recovery time.

-As we continued talking, I continued learning more and more about her.
-She was always told not to extract her teeth.
-She was nervous about dental procedures and wanted to be sedated, something that I don’t offer other than valium.
+I learned more and more about the patient as I continued speaking with her.
+People had told her not to extract her teeth.
+She was also so nervous about dental procedures that she wanted me to sedate her (I don’t offer any sedation beyond valium).